zotonic/zotonic/doc/ref/notifications/includes/meta-acl_logon.rst

 acl_logon
 ^^^^^^^^^

-Log a user on.
-Fill the acl fields of the context.
+Initialize context with the access policy for the user.

 Type: